solanacraft/laravel-phantom-wallet/README.md

 The most important part is here https://github.com/solanacraft/laravel-phantom-wallet/blob/main/resources/views/home.blade.php

 ## DEMO
 You can watch the demo video on YouTube https://www.youtube.com/watch?v=DsyrJu0a0ZI

+If you want to donate some SOL here is my wallet 😂 ApRceuVJjm19nQKX6d7e15FVLzzVuCoG8nEFY68XGSqL